canjs/canjs/index.md

 [Init](http://donejs.com/docs.html#!can.Control:init) is called when a new can.Control instance is created.
 It's called with:

+- __element__ - The wrapped element passed to the
+                control.
+Control accepts a
-- __element__ - The jQuery wrapped element passed to the controller.
-Controller accepts a jQuery element, a raw HTMLElement, or a css selector.
-This is set as __this.element__ on the controller instance.
+                raw HTMLElement, a css selector, or a NodeList.
+This is set as __this.element__ on the control instance.
-- __options__ - The second argument passed to new Controller, extended with the can.Control's static __defaults__.
-This is set as __this.options__ on the controller instance.
+- __options__ - The second argument passed to new Control, extended with the can.Control's static __defaults__.
+This is set as __this.options__ on the control instance.

 and any other arguments passed to `new can.Control()`.
 For example: